FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-es2015-with-webpack.md

 Now that Webpack is set up for development let's create a convenient command for running the developmet server in our project:

-Add the folloing to your `package.json`:
+Add the follwoing to your `package.json`:

 ```js